-- Some vendors impose restrictions when you “bring your own ISBN.”
-For example, CreateSpace prohibits books that already have an ISBN from accessing some of their expanded distribution channels, such as their Libraries and Academic Institutions channel.
+- Some vendors impose restrictions when you “bring your own number.”
+For example, KDP Print prohibits books that already have an ISBN from accessing some of their expanded distribution channels, such as their Libraries and Academic Institutions channel.

 - The current system is often quoted as being outdated.
 An ISBN is a great tool for tracking the sales of a book.
-But the rise of self-publishing and (as we mentioned above) ebook retailers' own inventory systems have made ISBNs a fairly inaccurate data collector.
+But the rise of self-publishing and (as we mentioned above) ebook retailers' own inventory systems have made these numbers a fairly inaccurate data collector.

 The case for getting an ISBN

-But before you make up your mind, let’s quickly cover why there might be value in the 13-digit ID.
+But before you make up your mind, let’s quickly cover why there might be value in this 13-digit ID.

 It will also allow you to keep your sales options open.
 While indie authors should absolutely offer their publications as ebooks, and listing your book on the top 4 retailers is a no-brainer, there are many other avenues to consider — such as brick-and-mortar bookstores, and libraries.
 Without an ISBN, you rope yourself off from those avenues and their valuable potential for sales.